sjkcdpc/apt-mirror-docker/README.md

     ```bash
     docker-compose build
     docker-compose up mirror

+    # crontab -e  设置同步任务
+    0 6,13,19 * * * cd /data/apt-mirror-docker/ && docker-compose up mirror
     ```

 > This repository is shipped with the Ubuntu 18.04 default `mirror.list` (expect ~210Gb to be downloaded)

+> This repository is shipped with the Ubuntu 22.04 default `mirror.list` (expect ~490Gb to be downloaded)

 ## Serving